IBM Cloud Docs

 2. Add the downloaded jar file to the class path of your Java application.

-3. Use your ibmlhapikey as username and API key as password.
+Use ibmlhapikey as the username and API key as password.
 For more information, see Getting IBM API Key.

 4. Get the hostname and port.
 For more information, see Getting the Presto engine hostname and port details.